elm-city-craftworks/practicing-ruby-manuscripts/articles/v2/009-unix-style-command-line-applications.md

 fail "Failed 'cat -s == rcat -s'" unless cat_output == rcat_output
 ```

-Tracing the executation path for `rcat -s` will lead you to this line of code in `render_line`, which is the whole reason I decided to use this `Enumerator`-based approach:
+Tracing the executation path for `rcat -s` will lead you to this line of code in
+`render_line`, which is the whole reason I decided to use this
+`Enumerator`-based implementation:

 ```ruby
 lines.next while lines.peek.chomp.empty?